-Members of the Board as of 31 December 2011
+Members of the Board as of 31 December 2013

-Malin Frenning (born in 1967) - Chairwoman of the Board of TEO LT, AB, member of the Board since 26 April 2010, reelected for the two-year term on 28 April 2011 (nominated by Amber Teleholding A/S, the then subsidiary of TeliaSonera AB), member of the Remuneration Committee of the Board.
+Malin Frenning (born in 1967) - Chairwoman of the Board, member of the Board since 26 April 2010, re-elected for the two-year term on 25 April 2013 (nominated by TeliaSonera AB), Chairwoman of the Remuneration Committee.
 Education: Luleå University of Technology (Sweden), Master of Science in Mechanical Engineering.
+She has Honorary degree in Technology from Luleå University of Technology (Sweden).
 Employment: TeliaSonera AB (Sweden), President of Business Area Broadband Services.
-Current Board assignments: TeliaSonera Network Sales AB (Sweden), Chairwoman of the Board; TeliaSonera International Carrier AB (Sweden), Chairwoman of the Board; TeliaSonera Skanova Access AB (Sweden), Chairwoman of the Board; NextGenTel AS (Norway), Chairwoman of the Board; Elion Ettevõtted AS (Estonia), Chairwoman of the Supervisory Council; ESRI S-Group AB (Sweden), member of the Board.
-TeliaSonera AB (Sweden) that through the then subsidiary Amber Teleholding A/S (Denmark) nominated Malin Frenning to the Board of TEO LT, AB, as of 31 December 2011 had 530,504,838 shares of TEO LT, AB that accounts to 68.29 per cent of the share capital and votes.
+Current Board assignments: TeliaSonera Network Sales AB (Sweden), Chairwoman of the Board; TeliaSonera International Carrier AB (Sweden), Chairwoman of the Board; TeliaSonera Skanova Access AB (Sweden), Chairwoman of the Board; Elion Ettevõtted AS (Estonia), Chairwoman of the Supervisory Council; S-Group Holding (Sweden), member of the Board and Cygate Group (Sweden), member of the Board.
+TeliaSonera AB (Sweden) that nominated Malin Frenning to the Board of TEO LT, AB, as of 31 December 2013 had 684,791,575 shares of TEO LT, AB that accounted to 88.15 per cent of the share capital and votes.
 Malin Frenning has no direct interest in the share capital of TEO LT, AB.
 She is not involved in the business of other Lithuanian companies and does not have interest in the share capital of Lithuanian companies.

-Lars Klasson (born in 1965) - a member of the Board of TEO LT, AB, elected for the two-year term on 28 April 2011 (nominated by Amber Teleholding A/S, the then subsidiary of TeliaSonera AB), member of the Remuneration Committee of the Board.
-Education: University of Linköping (Sweden), Master of Business Administration.
-Employment: TeliaSonera AB (Sweden), Business Area Broadband Services, Chief Technology Officer.
-Current Board Assignments: AS Eesti Telekom (Estonia), member of Supervisory Council; NextGenTel AS (Norway), member of the Board.
-TeliaSonera AB (Sweden) that through the then subsidiary Amber Teleholding A/S (Denmark) nominated Lars Klasson to the Board of TEO LT, AB, as of 31 December 2011 had 530,504,838 shares of TEO LT, AB that accounts to 68.29 per cent of the share capital and votes.
-Lars Klasson has no direct interest in the share capital of TEO LT, AB.
-He is not involved in the business of other Lithuanian companies and does not have interest in the share capital of Lithuanian companies.
+Tiia Tuovinen (born in 1964) - member of the Board since 28 April 2009, re-elected for the two-year term on 25 April 2013 (nominated by TeliaSonera AB), member of the Audit Committee.
+Education: University College London (United Kingdom), Master of Laws, and University of Helsinki (Finland), Master of Laws.
+Employment: TeliaSonera Finland Oyj (Finland), General Counsel for Broadband Services and Vice President for Real Estates and Property Planning in Finland.
+Current Board assignments: Lattelecom SIA (Latvia), member of the Supervisory Council; TeliaSonera Finland Oyj (Finland), member of the Board; TeliaSonera International Carrier AB (Sweden), member of the Board; Tilts Communications A/S (Denmark), member of the Board and Managing Director; Kekkilä Oy (Finland), member of the Board of several real estate companies in Helsinki, Finland.
+TeliaSonera AB (Sweden) that nominated Tiia Tuovinen to the Board of TEO LT, AB as of 31 December 2013 had 684,791,575 shares of TEO LT, AB that accounted to 88.15 per cent of the share capital and votes.
+Tiia Tuovinen has no direct interest in the share capital of TEO LT, AB.
+She is not involved in the business of other Lithuanian companies and does not have interest in the share capital of Lithuanian companies.

-Joakim Sundström (born in 1959) - a member of the Board of TEO LT, AB since 26 April 2007, re-elected for the two-year term on 28 April 2011 (nominated by Amber Teleholding A/S, the then subsidiary of TeliaSonera AB), Chairman of the Audit Committee of the Board.
-Education: Stockholm University (Sweden), Bachelor of Business Administration.
-Employment: TeliaSonera AB (publ) (Sweden), Business Area Broadband Services, Vice President of Business Control.
-Current Board assignments: Lattelecom SIA (Latvia), member of the Supervisory Council, member of the Audit Committee, and member of the Business Planning and Finance Committee; TeliaSonera Network Sales AB (Sweden), member of the Board; TeliaSonera Net Fastigheter AB (Sweden), member of the Board; TeliaSonera Skanova Access Sales AB (Sweden), deputy member of the Board; Tilts Communications A/S (Denmark), member of the Board.
-TeliaSonera AB (Sweden) that through the then subsidiary Amber Teleholding A/S (Denmark), nominated Joakim Sundström to the Board of TEO LT, AB, as of 31 December 2011 had 530,504,838 shares of TEO LT, AB that accounts to 68.29 per cent of the share capital and votes.
-Joakim Sundström has no direct interest in the share capital of TEO LT, AB.
-He is not involved in the business of other Lithuanian companies and does not have interest in the share capital of Lithuanian companies.
+Inga Skisaker (born in 1971) - member of the Board since 28 April 2011, re-elected for the two-year term on 25 April 2013 (nominated as independent candidate by TeliaSonera AB), member of the Audit Committee.
+Education: Vilnius University (Lithuania), Master of International Business Administration.
+Employment: Nordea Bank Finland Plc Lithuania Branch, General Manager, and Nordea Bank Finland Plc, Head of Banking Baltic Countries.
+Current Board assignments: Baltic Management Institute (Lithuania), member of the Board, and Investors Forum (Lithuania), member of the Board.
+TeliaSonera AB (Sweden) that nominated Inga Skisaker as independent candidate to the Board of TEO LT, AB, as of 31 December 2013 had 684,791,575 shares of TEO LT, AB that accounted to 88.15 per cent of the share capital and votes.
+Inga Skisaker has no direct interest in the share capital of TEO LT, AB.
+She does not have interest in the share capital of Lithuanian companies.